When Can We Travel To The Philippines In 2022?

 PROOF OF INSURANCE

-Travel insurance is currently not required for arrivals.
+Travel insurance is not mandatory, but highly recommended.

 Travellers are required to download and register an account in the TRAZE Contact Tracing App prior to entering the airport.
 Find out more here.